mhvk/baseband/docs/baseband/install.rst

 Testing the installation
 ========================

-The root directory :file:`setup.py` can also be used to test if baseband can successfully be run on your system::
+The root directory :file:`setup.py` can also be used to test if Baseband can successfully be run on your system::

     python3 setup.py test